Junhao-Fred/GameLink/README.md

 ## Features

+- **Accounts:** register and sign in on this device, with separate local profiles for each account.
+No backend is required; guest mode keeps existing data accessible.
 - **Plan:** set a session time, needed position and voice preference.
 - **Matches:** find saved teammates with compatible preferences and at least 30 minutes of shared availability.
 - **Details:** review a proposal and share it through the iOS share sheet.